Halo Burger

 Halo Burger, formerly known by its full name Bill Thomas' Halo Burger, is an American fast-food restaurant chain based in Genesee County, Michigan.
-Begun in 1923 as the original Kewpee location and separating from the Kewpee chain in 1967 with two locations, the chain has maintained a number of locations in and around Genesee County.
+The restaurant began in 1923 as the first location of hamburger chain Kewpee, in downtown Flint, Michigan.
+After separating from the Kewpee chain in 1967 with two locations, the chain has maintained a number of locations in and around the Flint area.

-It is not easy to determine a single founding date for the company because the company evolved from the original Kewpee location opened in 1923 which expanded into a chain before 1944 when Thomas started his business that would later be named Halo Burger by leasing the original location.

 History

-Samuel V. Blair opened the Kewpee Hotel restaurant in downtown Flint and expanded to approximately 400 locations by 1939 through licensing the name.
+Samuel V. Blair opened the Kewpee restaurant in downtown Flint and expanded to approximately 400 locations by 1939 through licensing the name.
 Blair sold the rights to the Kewpee trademarks to Toledo, Ohio Kewpee operator Edwin Adams in 1926.
 William "Bill" V. Thomas started working at Blair's Kewpee in 1938.
 Thomas began leasing the original Harrison Street, Flint location from Blair upon his retirement on April 1, 1944.
 Blair died in 1945 and Thomas continued to lease the location and pay royalties to Adams for use of the Kewpee name.
 The Blair estate's Kewpee location went up for sale in 1958.
 Thomas was able to purchase the Flint location.
 Thomas expanded with a second Kewpee location downtown Flint with the purchase of Vernor's Ginger Ale building in 1951.